 The nice thing about Death Valley is that its peak season is when other national parks would be experiencing an offseason of sorts.
 The sweltering summer heat makes it so that people tend to put off a visit to Death Valley until the fall and winter seasons.
 From October to May is when Death Valley is at its most tolerable, although the temperatures can also get brutally cold in some parts of the park.

 Death Valley changes with the seasons.
 So while it’s inadvisable to visit during the middle of summer, it does provide a different experience for those bold enough to take it on.
 However, if you want the full experience without hating every second of life, late fall to early spring is the best time to visit Death Valley.
 Most campgrounds and facilities will be open by then.
 Make sure to note the current closures due to the COVID-19 pandemic.

 Where To Stay in and Around Death Valley National Park

 There are a few different campsites to choose from in Death Valley.
 Since no sane human being would want to be there in the dead of summer, most of them are closed during the peak summer season.
-They’ll typically open up around October and stay open until summer starts up again.
+It would simply be masochistic behavior to even consider camping when the temperatures hover around 100 degrees even around midnight.
+Death Valley’s campsites will typically open up around October and stay open until summer starts up again.

 If you want to stay in something other than a campground, there are a few hotels within Death Valley National Park.
 You’ll find them at Stovepipe Wells, Panamint Springs, and Furnace Creek.